jkotlinski/lsdpack/README.md

 ## Recording Songs

 All songs in the .sav must first be prepared so that they are eventually stopped with the HFF command.
 Then, place your .sav and .gb file in the same directory and run e.g. `./lsdjpack.exe lsdj.gb` to record the songs to `lsdj.s`.

+## Playing Songs from Your Own Code

-An example Game Boy player ROM can now be built using RGBDS:
+An example Game Boy player ROM can be built using RGBDS:

     rgbasm -o boot.o boot.s
     rgbasm -o player.o player.s
     rgbasm -o lsdj.o lsdj.s
     rgblink -o player.gb boot.o player.o lsdj.o
     rgbfix -v -m 0x19 -p 0 player.gb

-## Using from Your Own Code

 ### boot.s